markv58/UDI-Push/README.md

 #### Installation

-Backup your ISY before installation please.
+Backup your ISY and your Polyglot/Polisy before installation please.

 Install from the NodeServer Store.